Dave Portnoy: Charitable giving

 In 2020, Portnoy donated $500,000 to the Barstool Fund, a relief effort for small businesses affected by the COVID-19 pandemic.
 Through May 2021, the campaign raised over $39 million for 348 businesses.
 In 2024, Portnoy donated $277,000 to the LifeLine Animal Project, an animal shelter in Atlanta, Georgia.
 The money was generated from t-shirt, hoodie, and hat sales on the Barstool Sports website themed after Miss Peaches, a dog Portnoy adopted from the shelter.
-After NYPD officer Jonathan Diller was killed on duty in March 2024, Portnoy raised more than $1.5 million for Diller's family, including $750,000 raised through a T-shirt sale on the Barstool Sports website and a $750,000 matching donation from Portnoy.
+After New York Police Department (NYPD) officer Jonathan Diller was killed on duty in March 2024, Portnoy raised more than $1.5 million for Diller's family, including $750,000 raised through a t-shirt sale on the Barstool Sports website and a $750,000 matching donation from Portnoy.
+Portnoy led a similar t-shirt sale campaign after Delaware State trooper Cpl.
+Matthew "Ty" Snook was killed in December 2025, raising nearly $500,000 for the police officer's family.

-In May 2025, High Noon introduced Lucky One Lemonade, a line of vodka-based canned lemonade, through a partnership with Portnoy and his rescue dog, Miss Peaches.
+In May 2025, American alcoholic beverage brand High Noon introduced Lucky One Lemonade, a line of vodka-based canned lemonade, through a partnership with Portnoy and his rescue dog, Miss Peaches.
 A portion of all sales from the drinks will go to support rescue dogs.
-Through this partnership, Portnoy and High Noon have a goal to raise $1 Million Dollars to support rescue animals, by the end of Summer 2025.
+Through this partnership, Portnoy and High Noon have a goal to raise $1 million dollars to support rescue animals, by the end of Summer 2025.
 They have joined with LifeLine Animal Project and Best Friends Animal Society as part of the "Our Pack Gives Back" initiative, running through September 1, 2025.